Cumbres and Toltec Scenic Railroad: Chama Yard

-From Chama, the railroad proceeds northeast after crossing Rio Chama.
+From Chama, the railroad proceeds northeast after crossing the Rio Chama.
 About 1 mile later, the railroad begins up the mountain on a grade averaging 4%.
 The first siding on the line is at Lobato (MP: 339.99).
 Here are remnants of a stock pen and a water tank made for a movie in the 1980s.
 The tank was used later in Indiana Jones and the Last Crusade.
 The water tank was knocked over in 2006, succumbing to age and high winds.
-Lobato Trestle is located at Lobato, and is the second-highest trestle on the line, built in 1883.
+Lobato Trestle, located at Lobato, is the second-highest trestle on the line and was built in 1883.
 Due to weight restrictions, only one locomotive at a time is allowed to cross.
 Hence, all double-headers must separate and rejoin on the other side.
 The bridge was rebuilt in 2011 after a fire nearly destroyed it.